opengauss-mirror/docs/content/en/docs/SQLReference/insert.md

 -   **target\_query**

     Specified subquery for insertion，which is equivalent to a view.
+This parameter takes effect only when **sql\_compatibility** is set to **A**.
 For restriction on inserting into a subquery, see Automatically Updatable View section in [CREATE VIEW](create-view.md) for more details.

 -   **WITH [ CASCADED | LOCAL ] CHECK OPTION**